openAVproductions/openAV-manual/source/artyfx.rst

 Ducka is a side- chain envelope plugin: it is very useful for creating "pumping" basslines as often found in minimal house music.
-The plugin works by analysing the volume of a sidechain input, and changing the volume of a seperate stereo track, based on the amplitude of the sidechain input.
+The plugin works by analysing the volume of a sidechain input, and changing the volume of a separate stereo track, based on the amplitude of the sidechain input.

 * Threshold sets the level that the input audio must reach before the stereo track gets reduced.